PennyLaneAI/pennylane/README.rst

 Our `documentation <https://pennylane.readthedocs.io>`_ is also a great starting point to familiarize yourself with the hybrid classical-quantum machine learning approach, and explore the available optimization tools provided by PennyLane.
 Play around with the numerous devices and plugins available for running your hybrid optimizations - these include the IBM QX4 quantum chip, provided by the `PennyLane-PQ <https://github.com/XanaduAI/pennylane-pq>`_ plugin.

-Finally, detailed documentation on the PennyLane API is provided, for full details on available quantum operations and expectations, and detailed guides on `how to write your own <https://pennylane.readthedocs.io/en/latest/API/overview.html>`_ PennyLane compatible quantum device.
+Finally, detailed documentation on the PennyLane API is provided, for full details on available quantum operations and expectations, and detailed guides on `how to write your own <https://pennylane.readthedocs.io/en/latest/API/overview.html>`_ PennyLane-compatible quantum device.

 Contributing to PennyLane